idris-lang/Idris-dev/docs/tutorial/starting.rst

 This gives a ``ghci`` style interface which allows evaluation of, as well as type checking of, expressions; theorem proving, compilation;
 editing; and various other operations.
 The command ``:?`` gives a list of supported commands.
-Listing :ref:`run1` shows an example run in which ``hello.idr`` is loaded, the type of ``main`` is checked and then the program is compiled to the executable ``hello``.
+Below, we see an example run in which ``hello.idr`` is loaded, the type of ``main`` is checked and then the program is compiled to the executable ``hello``.
 Type checking a file, if successful, creates a bytecode version of the file